-These ideals are things that you wish to move toward – even if progress moves at a snail’s pace.
-Consider the limitations of your role and then what you can do to keep things moving toward one or more of those ideals prior to making any leadership decision.
+These ideals are things that you wish to move toward - even if progress moves at a snail's pace.
+Consider the limitations of your role and then what you can do to keep things moving toward one or more of those ideals before making any leadership decision.

 Sometimes people will nod without understanding or agreeing to what you are saying.
 This might be because they are embarrassed to admit that they do not understand what you are talking about (think doctor's office) or because they do not take your advice seriously.

-Just as you need to form your own judgement of students based on your personal experiences with them, you should give them the opportunity to form their own opinions of others.
+Just as you need to form your judgment of students based on your personal experiences with them, you should allow them to form their own opinions of others.
 It can feel good to vent: save it for a therapist, a disconnected sibling/parent, prayer, or confession.